Quick Sort Algorithm

 We are running a single loop and doing constant operations at each iteration.
 In the worst or best case, we are doing one comparison at each iteration.
 So time complexity = O(n).
 We are using constant extra space, so space complexity = O(1).
 Note: Here swapping operation will depend on comparison if (X[j] < pivot).

-Quick sort algorithm visualization
+Quick sort visualization

 Quick sort algorithm example